 Schism’s effects not immediately apparent

 Pope Leo IX had died during the time of this brouhaha, so even the authority of the legates to issue such a document is unclear.
 Bishop Kallistos Ware, an Orthodox convert from the Church of England, states in his History of the Orthodox Church that “even after 1054, friendly relations between East and West continued.
 The two parts of Christendom were not yet conscious of a great gulf of separation between them…The dispute remained something of which ordinary Christians in the East and West were largely unaware.”

 But the cultural and linguistic differences between the East and West grew only more pronounced in the centuries that followed.
 The division between the peoples became much more stark after, during the Fourth Crusade, European knights and Venetian merchants sacked Constantinople, looting Hagia Sophia and other holy sites, and celebrating Latin Catholic rites in them.

-The greatest churches and cities of the East were looted and sacked by the marauders in an action that was not condoned by the Pope; but that was of no import to Eastern Christians, who could not forgive the Frankish knights for their desecration of their holy places.
+The greatest churches and cities of the East were looted and sacked by the marauders in an action that was not condoned by the Pope, but that was of no importance to Eastern Christians, who could not forgive the Frankish knights for their desecration of their holy places.